syncfusion-content/wpf-docs/wpf/ReportViewer/How-To/Add-Custom-Report-Item.md

 #### Build project

-You can clean and build the extension project, it will generate the run-time component assembly "Syncfusion.Extensions.BarcodeCRI.dll" in bin folder of the project.
+You can clean and build the extension project, it will generate the run-time component assembly "Syncfusion.Extensions.BarcodeCRI.dll" in the bin folder of the project.
 Copy the generated assembly to the installation location.

 **For ReportDesigner:** (C:\Program Files (x86)\Syncfusion\Report Designer\ReportDesigner)

 **For ReportServer:**  C:\Program Files (x86)\Syncfusion\Report Server\ReportServer.Web\bin

->Note: The installation path refers to the location where Syncfusion ReportDesigner, ReportServer were installed.
+>Note: The installation path refers to the location where the Syncfusion ReportDesigner and the ReportServer were installed.

 ## Deploy a custom report item

 To deploy a custom report item, you must modify the application configuration files or create "ReportExtensions.config" file and copy the run-time component assembly (Syncfusion.Extensions.BarcodeCRI) and its dependent assemblies to the bin folder of your application.
-The deployment requires configuration to process the extensions, following describes about configuration settings.
+The deployment requires configuration to process the extensions, and the following describes about configuration settings.

-We need to replace the newly created assembly and its dependent assemblies in the application bin folder.
+You need to replace the newly created assembly and its dependent assemblies in the application bin folder.

-1. Create "ReportExtensions.config" file in your application.
+1. Create a "ReportExtensions.config" file in your application.
-2. The following "configSections" section is mandatory to process the extension inside the control, so add it as same as given in the below.
+2. The following "configSections" section is mandatory to process the extension in the control, so add it as shown in the following code:

 {% highlight xml %}
 <configSections>